-When your financial aid award is successfully processed, the Cashier’s Office will apply your aid towards your student account according to the dates required by Federal Regulations.
+Most financial aid offered through Honolulu Community College will be electronically credited to your student account according to the dates required by Federal Regulations.

-Please note, if your enrollment level is not the same as the enrollment level indicated on your financial aid award, the disbursement of your financial aid may be delayed and/or changed.
+Please note, if your enrollment level is not the same as the enrollment level indicated on your financial aid offer, the disbursement of your financial aid may be delayed and/or changed.

 GRANTS & SCHOLARSHIPS

-Scholarships from external agencies will be disbursed when the monies are received by the Financial Aid Office.
+Scholarships from external agencies will be disbursed when the monies are received but no earlier than 10 days before the start of the semester.
 Any concerns about a scholarship from an external agency should be directed to the agency.

 FEDERAL WORK STUDY